 A major rule change enacted earlier this year is under Rule 13.1d.
-If a player accidentally moves his or her ball while searching for it:
+If a player accidentally moves his or her ball while on the putting green.

 Reasons for Change: